-Also, notice that when the IIA’s The Path to IT Audit article asks “What certification do IT auditors need?”, the CIA is NOT mentioned, but the CISA, CISSP, CISM, and MCSE are highlighted (while the MCSE would help, I think it’s overkill and too much work for what it will provide; besides, that exam expires eventually, which was why I never obtained it when I was in IT).
+Also, notice that when the IIA’s The Path to IT Audit article asks “What certification do IT auditors need?”, the CIA is NOT mentioned by the very organization that sponsors it!
+But the CISA, CISSP, CISM, and MCSE are highlighted (while the MCSE would help, I think it’s overkill and too much work for what it will provide; besides, that exam expires eventually, which was why I never obtained it when I was in IT).

 Finally, few auditors have the CISSP.
 It makes you stand out, and it says you’re much more technical than most auditors.
 As a result, you’ll get more challenging audits, while your buddies will get stuck with the fluff audits that even a non-IT auditor could do.

 I think the IT auditor trifecta would be to add the CIA to the CISA and CISSP (I’m toying with that still, but I’m not sure I want to stay in audit).
 Like security, the financial side of audit is a different world.
 Understanding the basics of an accounting, which the CIA provides, will only make the IT auditor more relevant to the business.

 In the end, it’s more important for IT auditors to understand how to audit than the intricacies of IT.
 Although I’ve ranted about how little technology many IT auditors understand, if you know understand the principles and practice of auditing (risk assessment, interviewing, the differing qualities of evidence, sampling, etc.), you will still be able to identify the basic IT risks.
 That’s why so many IT auditors that don’t understand IT are gainfully employed.